Youtiva — Client Success Coordinator Playbook

 Once a time is confirmed

-Before you hang up
+Before you hang up — confirm one thing

-1. They know what the call is called (AI Audit or Blueprint Session) and roughly what to expect — a working session, not a sales pitch.
-2. The decision maker will be on the call — or you know exactly who will be.
+The decision maker will be on the call — or you know exactly who will be.

 Step 6 · After the call